CoderOfPHCity/CoderOfPHCity/README.md

 <a href="#"><img width="100%" height="auto" src="https://i.imgur.com/iXuL1HG.png" height="175px"/></a>

 <h1 align="center">Hi 👋, I'm Daniel Agantem</h1>
-<h3 align="center">An Experienced frontend developer</h3>
+<h3 align="center">A Smart Contract developer</h3>
-<p>- 🔭 I’m currently working n on building cutting edge tools and innovative platforms through code.
+<p>- 🔭 I’m currently working n on building cutting edge web3 tools and innovative platforms through code.
-- 🌱 I’m currently open to working as entry level front end engineer as well as collaborations on open source projects, hackertons and Code challenges.
-I realy enjoy learning and working with new technologies like React, GraphQL, Apollo, as well as Typescript to create exciting projects.<p/>
+- 🌱 I’m currently open to working as entry level smart contract engineer as well as collaborations on open source projects, hackertons and Code challenges.
+I realy enjoy learning and working with new technologies like solidity, React, GraphQL, Apollo, as well as Typescript to create exciting projects.<p/>

-- 🔭 I’m currently working with React JS, Tailwind CSS, Typescript, Python and Framer motion and using them to build fun, creative Web Project
+- 🔭 I’m currently working with React JS, Solidity, Typescript, Python and Framer motion and using them to build fun, creative Web Project

-- 🌱 I’m currently learning **more of React and Redux Toolkit, ContextAPI, Redux Toolkit, Python, Firebase**
+- 🌱 I’m currently learning **more of Solidity, Javascript, Redux Toolkit, Rust, Firebase**

 - 👯 I’m looking to collaborate on **Junior Developer roles or Partnership with other young developers**